croasus/jub.dj/README.md

 ```
 $ npm test
 ```
-There are two sets of tests: server tests and UI (integration) tests.
+There are two sets of tests: server (unit/functional) tests and UI (integration/end-to-end) tests.

+### Adding a UI test
+The UI tests use Selenium via Nightwatch.
+See the tests in `test/ui/`.

+The quickest way to iterate is to start the Selenium server manually and then run only your test case, instead of the entire test suite:

+    # In one shell:
+    $ ./test/bin/start-selenium

+    # In another shell:
+    $ ./test/bin/run-ui-test YOUR_UI_TEST

-### Adding a server test
+### Adding a library test
-To add a new server test, add a script to the `test/server/` directory.
+To add a new test, add a script to the `test/server/` directory.
 It should be a node.js script, and should output something meaningful (i.e., so that if the relevant feature broke, your test's output would change).

 While developing your test, make sure to run your script with environment variable `TEST=1`.